 Dyslexia and depression - dyslexia aware counselling

-Working as a dyslexia aware counsellor I am struck by the frequency dyslexic clients present with experiencing depression.
+Working as a dyslexia aware counsellor, I am struck by the frequency dyslexic clients present experiencing depression.
 Depression can of course affect everyone at some point irrespective of an invisible difference but the regularity with which it presents as a secondary repercussion of dyslexia is pronounced.

-Depression impacts by affecting the emotions, ways of thinking, behaviours, physiology and social relationships.
-It creeps up gradually and for a dyslexic person, who finds day to day living energetically demanding anyway, these small changes may trigger a manifestation of depression and negative thoughts.
+Depression impacts by affecting emotions, ways of thinking, behaviours, physiology and social relationships.
+It creeps up gradually and for a dyslexic person, who finds day-to-day living energetically demanding anyway, these small changes may trigger a manifestation of depression and negative thoughts.

-A very strong visual imagination is a feature of dyslexia with vast amounts of imagery processed on a moment by moment basis.
-Although a great creative strength when used resourcefully, when depression strikes, imagery can become dark, reflect being stuck and not able to get out.
-Art work produced by depressed dyslexic clients tends to involve dark or harsh colours with darkness and entrapment as key internal images.
+A very strong visual imagination is a feature of dyslexia with vast amounts of imagery processed on a moment-by-moment basis.
+Although a great creative strength when used resourcefully, when depression strikes, imagery can become dark, reflecting being stuck and not being able to get out.
+Artwork produced by dyslexic clients suffering with depression tends to involve dark or harsh colours with darkness and entrapment as key internal images.

 Physiologically, a lot of changes take place when depressed.
-Anxiety can bring about a surge of adrenaline, there are physical changes in the brain as the production of the stress hormone cortisol increases, neurotransmitters are affected often with a reduction in brain chemicals.
-These physical changes can create a host of other unwanted symptoms such as low energy level, sleep problems, loss of or increased appetite all of which subtly impact on the already over stretched dyslexic.
+Anxiety can bring about a surge of adrenaline, there are physical changes in the brain as the production of the stress hormone cortisol increases, and neurotransmitters are affected, often with a reduction in brain chemicals.
+These physical changes can create a host of other unwanted symptoms such as low energy level, sleep problems, and loss of or increased appetite - all of which subtly impact the already overstretched dyslexic.

 When you understand why your wonderfully creative brain can only energetically deal with just so much and no more before the system starts to crash; when the historic role of relationship failures and social isolations are taken into consideration, understood and accommodated; when there is an appreciation and determination to resolve unfinished emotional trauma from the past - there is the possibility of embracing the constructive opportunities that experiencing depression offers.

-Building a resilient dyslexic identity and moving forward with renewed vigour and self understanding of what is realistic and achievable is no easy task but then being dyslexic and depressed isn't either.
+Building a resilient dyslexic identity and moving forward with renewed vigour and self-understanding of what is realistic and achievable is no easy task but then being dyslexic and suffering with depression isn't either.